Skip to main content

 The Queen Regent Mahadevi Prabhavati

-This is a collaboration post with " Kathaavali " blogger, Shomik, who gave his much-needed insight and expertise, as well as his extensive research on the topic and ancient India and introduced me to this forgotten queen who deserved a blog on her.
-The discovery: Around the 1970s, excavations were underway at Ramtek Hill in Maharashtra under Dr A.P.
+This is a collaboration post with " Kathaavali " blogger, Shomik, who gave his much-needed insight and expertise, as well as his extensive research on the topic of ancient India and introduced me to this forgotten queen who deserved a blog on her.
+The Discovery: Around the 1970s, excavations were underway at Ramtek Hill in Maharashtra under Dr A.P.
 Jamkhedkar, the Director of the Archaeological Survey of India.
 The idea was to further study the Maratha fort at Ramtek and their lineage owing to the Ram Temple constructed by Raghuji Bhonsle, the ruler of Nagpur in the 18th century.
 As the excavation progressed, a temple was unearthed.
 It was soon discovered that the temple was not from the Maratha times after all.
 In fact, this Vaishnava temple dates back to the 5th century CE and soon shed light on one of the most important Queens of ancient India, forgotten like many others in the tide of time.
-The Sanskrit inscription on the temple wall at Ramtek Kevala, although ba...
+The Sanskrit inscription on the temple wall at Ramtek Kevala, although bad...